lagillenwater/Cartoomics/README.md

 This set of command line arguments will enable one to compare the output of pathway diagrams from Wikipathways to those generated with the cartoomics algorithms described above.

 First, run the wikipathway_converter script which will download a pathway diagram (ex: WP554) specified into computer readable format, then convert them into the format expected by the cartoomics algorithm.
-As an alternative, run the wikipathways_converter script with the pathway figure OCR (PFOCR) url linking to a wikipathway annotated figure within the [PFCOR list of annotated figures](https://pfocr.wikipathways.org/browse/wikipathways.html) (e.g., https://pfocr.wikipathways.org/figures/PMC5883377__CN-16-151_F1B.html ).

 ```
 python wikipathways_converter.py --wikipathway WIKIPATHWAY
-python wikipathways_converter.py --pfocr_url PFOCR_URL
 ```

 Next, run the compare_subgraph script which will first execute the above creating_subgraph_from_KG.py script for each WIKIPATHWAY specified, then will calculate the following graph similarity metrics over the original edgelist and the subgraph created: